qqpeter99/random/random/src/readme.txt

 3. Use stack for flood fill

-4. Define the right data structure for the problem, and Collections.sort to sort a List of custom defined objects.
+4. Define the right data structure for the problem

+5. Collections.sort to sort a List of custom defined objects.
 Object can implement comparable interface "int compareTo(Object o)"